Dodgers rally for 7-4 win over Giants, sweep 4 from rivals

 Journeyman backup Lamb doubled twice while batting cleanup for LA for the first time, and he came through against Tyler Rogers in the seventh.

-After Freeman got a one-out double off Dominic Leone (3-3) when Yermín Mercedes couldn’t make a tough catch on his tailing fly ball, Lamb’s drive to right bounced into the short porch.
+After Freeman got a one-out double off Dominic Leone (3-3) when Yermin Mercedes couldn’t make a tough catch on a tailing fly ball, Lamb’s drive to right bounced into the short porch.
+Lux and Thompson followed with run-scoring hits.

-Kershaw yielded five hits and four runs while failing to get through the fifth inning for the Dodgers in his first appearance since throwing a scoreless inning in his first career All-Star Game start at home last Tuesday.

 BROS BEING BROS